nbren12/uwnet/README.md

 workflow is containerized with [docker][docker], and can be run wherever docker is installed.

+### Obtaining permission to use SAM

+The System for Atmospheric Modeling (SAM) is a key part of the pre-processing pipeline and prognostic evaluation of this machine learning project, but it is not necessary for offline evaluation or training.

+If you want access to SAM, please email the author Marat Khairoutdinov (cc'ing me) to ask for permission.
+Then, I can give you access to the slightly modified version of SAM used for this project.

+Once you have arranged this access, the SAM source code can be download to the path `ext/sam` using

+    git submodule --init --recursive

 # Quickstart

 From the project's root directory the docker environment can be entered by